 An 1884 House in Chicago gets a Second Lease on LifeI found this house renovation in Architectural Digest.
 We've had old houses, and made many improvements to them over the years, but never have we embarked upon the extensive renovation that a couple in Chicago did to this old house.
 Renovating a house from by gone days used to be a dream of mine, but at some point the reality became, well, too real.
 Circumstances stepped in, and eventually the moment passed us by.
 Still, I love to read about and look at the photos of a well done renovation.

-ul and useful and bringing it back to life is very alluring.
+The idea of taking something that was once beautiful and useful and bringing it back to life is very alluring.
 The difference is that I only look at great renovations from afar, but I always walk away with ideas that I can apply to my own house.
 Take a look at this beauty in Chicago.

 Savory